tjk113/mupen64-rr-lua/README.md

 [comment]: <> (Second image has to be inline so another approach is used)

-This repository contains source code for continued development of Mupen64 - Nintendo 64 emulator with TAS support, and TASinput plugin.
+This repository contains source code for continued development of Mupen64 - Nintendo 64 emulator with TAS and Kaillera support.

 This version includes <a href="https://imgur.com/a/SA2CgEB" target="_blank">new Features such as: AVISplit, Reset recording, WiiVC and Backwards Compatibility</a> options all in one.

 [comment]: <> ("Thanks a lot markdown for not having open in new feature guess i need html for this smh")
 [comment]: <> ("Update: not even this works...
 This is achievable using kramdown but the github preview renderer doesnt support it so we are stuck with this")

+# Kaillera
+Extract [kaillera.dll](http://kaillera.com/files/kaillera-0.9-sdk.zip) into the plugin folder of your mupen64.
+(This has to be in the real plugin folder, not the one selected in config)

 # Building
 (This was written having Windows in mind, but it should be possible on Linux as well)